 The initial modeling analysis used annual SO2 CEMS data from Boilers #1 and #2 from years 2013 through 2015.
 Boilers #1 and #2 are the main sources of SO2 emissions at Valmy.
 Other minor emission units within the facility were modeled using their permitted allowable emissions.
 No other stationary sources significantly contribute to SO2 emissions in the area.
-The table below shows SO2 CEMS data for Valmy from 2012 through 2020.
-Annual emissions of SO2 have shown decreases for both Boiler Units #1 and #2 for 2016 and further decreases for 2017.
-Annual SO2 emissions for 2018 increased in comparison to 2016 and 2017.
-That trend continued in 2019 with annual SO2 emissions close to 2015 emissions, but less than the annual emissions used for the first two years of the initial modeling analysis in 2013 through 2015.
+The table below shows SO2 CEMS data for Valmy from 2013 through 2023.
+Annual emissions of SO2 have shown significant decreases for both Boiler Units #1 and #2 since 2013 and 2014.